RonsGit/DL4CV/README.md

 ## About The Project

-**Deep Learning for Computer Vision** is a community-driven open-source initiative designed to create an accessible, structured, and deep resource for students, researchers, and practitioners entering the field.
+**Deep Learning for Computer Vision** is a community-driven open-source initiative designed to create an accessible, structured, and **comprehensive resource** for students, researchers, and practitioners entering the **Computer Vision field**.

+The field of Deep Learning evolves at a breakneck pace.
+To ensure this resource remains relevant and accurate, it is built as an **open-source project**.
+By leveraging the collective knowledge of the CV community, we can ensure the content stays up-to-date with new advancements and community feedback.

-While the field of Deep Learning evolves rapidly, foundational ideas remain central.
-This book aims to bridge the gap between lecture concepts, seminal papers, and practical implementation, creating a resource you can learn from and revisit as a reference.
+The core goal of this book is to bridge the gap between abstract lecture concepts, seminal research papers, and practical implementation.
+It organizes knowledge in a coherent, navigable format, creating a resource that you can learn from effectively and revisit as a long-term reference.

 This project originated as a structured companion to the University of Michigan’s EECS498 curriculum by **Ron Korine**, but has since evolved into a standalone, community-supported resource.
-The idea is to cover seminal papers and works from the Computer Vision community and make them accessible to a wider audience, organizing knowledge in a coherent, navigable format.

 ### Disclaimer
 > **Note:** I (Ron Korine) am **not** part of the official course staff for the university courses mentioned in this text (such as EECS498).
-This is an independent project created to help people get into the field.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>